cifkao/ismir2019-music-style-translation/README.md

     --include-segment-id \
     song1.mid song2.mid songs.pickle
 ```
-Then, we `run` the model, providing the input file, the output file and the target style.
+Then we can `run` the model, providing the input file, the output file and the target style.
 For example:
 ```sh
 python -m ismir2019_cifka.models.roll2seq --logdir all2bass run songs.pickle output.pickle ZZREGGAE
 ```